|

 SAVING THE KOOTENAI RIVER WHITE STURGEON

-In 1999, five years after the fish was designated as an endangered species, the Center filed suit to get the U.S. Fish and Wildlife Service to declare critical habitat for the sturgeon.
+In 1999, five years after the sturgeon was designated as an endangered species, the Center filed suit to get the U.S. Fish and Wildlife Service to declare critical habitat for the fish.
 The Service came back with a proposal to designate 11.2 miles of already-protected river miles as critical habitat — an area with a sandy bottom, which is a deathtrap for sturgeon eggs.
-In 2003, we sued the Service to force it to designate more critical habitat.
-We also sued the Army Corps of Engineers to force it to change the dam’s operation to allow the sturgeon to survive.
+In 2003, we sued the Service to force it to designate more appropriate critical habitat.
+We also sued the Army Corps of Engineers to force it to change the dam's operation to allow the sturgeon to survive.

 ACTION TIMELINE